 Today we're exploring the beating heart of the Valle D'Itria, Alberobello, one of the world's most unique places and a UNESCO World Heritage Site.
 We'll visit the community of Trulli, dating back to the 1400's with a local expert guide, who will tell us about life in these the cone-shaped dwellings and why they became popular in this area in the first place.
-On our way back, we'll stop in Locorotondo, a circular-base village with stunning views of the countryside, where you can enjoy lunch on your own.
+On our way back, we'll stop in Locorotondo, a circular base village with stunning views of the countryside, where you can enjoy lunch on your own.
 Then enjoy some free time in the afternoon to relax at the resort.
-Tonight you'll learn about olive oil and savor home-made dishes at a nearby family-owned farm, surrounded by thousand-year-old olive groves and beautiful lush gardens with large tropical plants and fragrant citrus trees.Breakfast, Dinner.
+Tonight you'll learn about olive oil and savor home-made dishes at a nearby family-owned farm, surrounded by thousand-year-old olive groves and beautiful lush gardens with large tropical plants and fragrant citrus trees.Meals included: breakfast, dinner

 After checking out from the hotel, we'll drive back up to Bari.
 On the way, we'll make a quick stop in Polignano a Mare, a charming coastal village, perched on the edge of a jagged cliff overlooking the Grotta Palazzese, a large and dramatic cave.
-After check-in, enjoy some extra time to experience the history and liveliness of Bari, explore its vivacious night life and bustling streets.
-Let the memories of the trip fill up your thoughts before returning home.Breakfast, Light Lunch.
+After check-in, enjoy some extra time to experience the history and liveliness of Bari, explore its vivacious nightlife and bustling streets.
+Let the memories of the trip fill up your thoughts before returning home.Meals included: breakfast, light lunch

-Hopefully you can stay longer in this gorgeous country and explore other regions.
+Hopefully, you can stay longer in this gorgeous country and explore other regions.
 Nada's Italy wishes to have you back and experience more parts of this colorful culture!
-Until next time, beautiful ITALIA says Ciao!Breakfast.
+Until next time, beautiful ITALIA says Ciao!Meals included: breakfast